tutinz/Bitcoin-Sentiment-Indexes-Evaluation/README.md

 ## Contents

-- `matrix1.csv`: ...
+- `matrix1.csv`: comprising Bitcoin prices, Google Trends Index, Wikipedia Searches, Fear and Greed Index, Into the Block Index and Lunar Crush Galaxy score, starts 2021/06/18 ends 2025/01/26 (1314 data).
-- `matrix2.csv`: ...
+- `matrix2.csv`:  with Santiment Index, spanning 2023/03/26-2025/01/26 (673 data).
-- `BTCSentimentIndexes.ipynb`: Python notebook analyzing the data from the three tables.
+- `BTCSentimentIndexes.ipynb`: Python notebook for data analysis.

 ## How to Use